 Before you arrive at the airport, check your airline’s baggage fees, rules and weight restrictions, which could vary by destination and fare type.

-"While many travelers have gotten accustomed to traveling with just one carry-on and one personal item, losing the carry-on might be too much," said Benjamin Glaser, an editor with the shopping comparison site DealNews.
-"You might save $20 on a basic economy fare, but if you arrive at the airport with an extra item because you didn't understand your fare, it could cost you much more.
-Similarly, if you pack so little that you have to buy lots of things when you reach your destination, it could negate your savings."
+“While many travelers have gotten accustomed to traveling with just one carry-on and one personal item, losing the carry-on might be too much,” said communications strategist Benjamin Glaser.
+“You might save $20 on a basic economy fare, but if you arrive at the airport with an extra item because you didn’t understand your fare, it could cost you much more.
+Similarly, if you pack so little that you have to buy lots of things when you reach your destination, it could negate your savings.”